 The purpose of the preplanning application is to allow city staff the opportunity to provide preliminary feedback on your development concept early in the design process.
 Preplanning applications will be assigned to a project planner, who then coordinates the staff review of your proposal through the DAT process.
 The project planner will prepare a comprehensive written summary of all city staff comments, which will include an overview of the planning approvals required.

 The entire preplanning application review process typically takes four weeks to complete, but may vary depending upon staff case load.
-A complete preplanning application is required along with a $150 application fee.
+A complete preplanning application is required along with an application fee which must be paid online.
+Information about fees can be found on our Planning Fees webpage.
 Completed applications received by 5 p.m.
 Thursday will be scheduled for the initial DAT review the following week.
 Preplanning applications must be submitted online using the eTRAKiT portal.

 Please note: If staff determines that a special use permit or rezoning is required as part of your development proposal, you will need to hold a neighborhood meeting before submitting a formal land development application.

 Once you have completed the preplanning application process, you may choose to move forward with a formal land development application to request city approval of your proposed development.
 Formal land development applications will be assigned to a project planner who will coordinate the city’s review of your proposal.
 The initial review will include a referral to essential outside agencies – West Metro Fire Protection District, Xcel Energy, other utilities and other jurisdictions, if necessary.
 The project planner will prepare a comprehensive written summary of all comments from city staff and outside agencies.
 Once you have addressed all comments, you may resubmit your revised application.
 With more complex development proposals, multiple re-submittals are often required before the formal land development application is ready for a decision.
 Land development applications and and supporting documents are submitted using eTRAKiT.